ubc-subbots/triton/src/triton_interfaces/README.md

 - `PipelineType` Message used for enumeration of pipeline types
 - `DetectionBox` Message used for a detection box in an object recognition system
 - `DetectionBoxArray` Message used to represent an array of detection boxes
+- `Waypoint` Message used to represent a waypoint
 ### Services
 - `ConfigurePipeline` Service used to configure the pipeline with a certain pipeline type
 - `ObjectDetection` Service used to detect objects in a given image